codelibs/fess-docs/en/13.16/admin/dataconfig-guide.rst

 modify：Updated file
 delete：Deleted file

-For Path, you can sepecify a path in the same notation as a setting for file crawling.
+For Path, you can specify a path in the same notation as a setting for file crawling.

 For example, create test.csv in /home/john/csv, and the content is below.